Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest: Methods

 In a complete graph with $p$ nodes, there are $q=p(p-1)/2$ unique edge weights.
-There are $q_0 = p-1$ number of edges that produces 0-cycles.
-This is equivalent to the number of edges in the maximum spanning tree of the graph.
-Since $W_b$ and $W_d$ partition the set, there are
+There are $q_0 = p-1$ number of edges that produce 0-cycles.
+This is equivalent to the number of edges in the maximum spanning tree (MST) of the graph.
+Thus, number of edges destroy loops.
+The 0D persistent diagram is given by $\{ (b_{(1)}, \infty),$ $\cdots,$ $(b_{(q_0)}, \infty) \}$.
+Ignoring $\infty$, $W_b$ is the 0D persistent diagram.
+The 1D persistent diagram is given by $\{ (-\infty, d_{(1)}),$ $\cdots, (-\infty, d_{(q_1)}) \}$.
+Ignoring $-\infty$, $W_d$ is the 1D persistent digram.
+We can show that the birth set is the MST (Figure \ref{fig:BDschematic}) \citep{song.2023}. \\